 “The ‘best’ students are curious risk-takers who make connections across disciplines.
-By following those instincts—rather than simply chasing ‘success’—the best students achieved it.
-Bain’s new book is a wonderful exploration of excellence.”—Fortune
+By following those instincts—rather than simply chasing ‘success’—the best students achieved it…A wonderful exploration of excellence.”—Fortune

 “Skillfully weaves together some of the best research about effective learning strategies with moving stories about remarkable life-long learners.
 Some of them had great teachers.
 But most of them succeed because of what they did for themselves.”—Thomas Luxon, Dartmouth College

 “We are always telling students to ‘find their passion.’
 Now we have a book that looks at how that happens…Ken Bain can really tell a story…it is very rare for a book based upon research to be such a compelling read.”—José Antonio Bowen, Southern Methodist University

 The author of the best-selling What the Best College Teachers Do is back with more humane, doable, and inspiring help, this time for students who want to get the most out of college—and every other educational enterprise, too.

 The first thing they should do?
 Think beyond the transcript.
 The creative, successful people profiled in this book—college graduates who went on to change the world we live in—aimed higher than straight A’s.
 They used their four years to cultivate habits of thought that would enable them to grow and adapt throughout their lives.